-[Profile] Completed the doctoral course at the Graduate School of Public Administration, International Christian University, Ph.D.
+Completed the doctoral course at the Graduate School of Public Administration, International Christian University, Ph.D.
 She has been in the Graduate School of Governance Studies, Meiji University since 2021 after working as a researcher at the Institute of Administrative Management, a lecturer and an associate professor at the Faculty of Political Science and Economics, Tokai University.
-Members of the governmental committees related to personnel evaluation and the pay system of public officials, management evaluation in the activities of local governments and affiliated organizations, a lecturer on the training of public officials in the Local Public Service Act, a member of the board of directors in the Japanese Society of Public Administration, and others.
+Members of the governmental committees related to personnel evaluation and the pay system of public officials, management evaluation in the activities of local governments and affiliated organizations, a lecturer on the training he was teaching at Shiga University and International University of Japan.